Appleton, Wisconsin: Government

 Appleton is governed via the mayor-council system.
 The mayor appoints department heads, subject to council approval.
 The city attorney is elected every four years in a citywide vote.
 The council, known as the common council or city council, consists of 15 members, called alderpersons, all of whom are elected to two-year terms from individual districts.

 The current mayor of Appleton, Jake Woodford, was elected in 2020 to his first four-year term.
 The first mayor of Appleton was Amos Story, elected in April 1857.
 The longest-serving mayor was Timothy Hanna, who served from 1996 through 2020.

-Mayors of Appleton
+Mayors

 Partial of list of Appleton's past mayors:

-Legislative and Congressional representation
+Congressional representation

-Appleton is represented by Mike Gallagher (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
+Appleton is represented by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
+It is represented in the United States House of Representatives by Tony Wied, who has represented Wisconsin's 8th district since November 2024.
 In the Wisconsin state legislature, Appleton is divided among four State Assembly Districts (3rd, 55th, 56th, 57th) and two State Senate Districts (1st, 19th).
 As of the 2018–2019 legislative session, the following representatives serve these districts: